crspybits/SMSyncServer/README.md

 # Development Status

 * The SMSyncServer project is in "alpha" and supports uploading and deletion only.
-Support for downloading support is in progress.
+Support for downloading is in progress.

 # Installation
 ## 1) Create Google Developer Credentials